 - If it works, then it means that there is another thing blocking the traffic like closed ports, a firewall policy or Access-List.

-- If it doesn’t work then it could mean that they are on different subnets with no inter-VLAN routing or "Client isolation" is enabled, common on guest networks, or a firewall policy is blocking ICMP traffic
+- If it doesn’t work, then it could mean that they are on different subnets with no inter-VLAN routing or "Client isolation" is enabled, which is common on guest networks, or a firewall policy is blocking ICMP traffic

-If you have tried to ping and it didn’t work.Check if both the Airtame and streaming device in same subnet or different subnet (Different IP range)
+If you have tried to ping and it didn’t work, check if both the Airtame and the streaming device are in same subnet or in a different subnet (different IP range).

 The Access-list configured on the router or switch that allows or denies traffic:

 1. Check that the ports enabled on the Access-list 8002, 1900, 1901 & 8080 are allowed.

 2. Check the direction of the traffic (source and destination Subnets).